mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/customer-churn.md

 PREDICT Churn;
 ```

-We use all of the columns as features, except for the `churn` column, whose values will be predicted.
+We use all of the columns as features, except for the `Churn` column, whose values will be predicted.

 ## Status of a Predictor